SoftingIndustrial/NSDtoNodeset/README.md

 This tool is used to generate the OPC UA nodeset files for the IEC 61850 OPC UA companion specification.

+The Start*.bat files generate the nodeset files for the IEC 61850 OPC UA companion specification.
+To successfully run the .bat scripts you have to get the needed NSD files from IEC.

 ## Build
 NSDtoNodeset is written in C# using the .NET framework V4.5.2. <br>
 Microsoft Visual Studio 2015 is used to build it.